tiagoribeirof/pismo/pismobacktest/README.md

 ## Pré-requisites:
 * Java 8
 * Maven Installed in you machine.
+* Docker Installed

 ## How to start the app:

 * Import the project as Maven project in your IDE.
 * Run Maven clean install by command line: mvn clean install
+* Run from root directory the command  'docker compose up -d'  to create the database and start the redis service
-* Configure the app to run WebApplication to start the server
+* Configure the app to run WebApplication to start the server.

 ## Some informations:
 * For documentation of the endpoints you can access the [Swagguer](http://localhost:8080/pismotest/swagger-ui/index.html)